-This was my first attempt at making this clean eating garlic rosemary croutons recipe from scratch, and all I can say is….
+This homemade croutons recipe was my first attempt at making croutons from scratch, and all I can say is….
 YUM!!!
 Seriously, how do people not snack on croutons all day long?

 These little goodies were delish on our salad for dinner, and I turned the rest into stuffing for Thanksgiving!
 The only real issue I had was trying not to eat them straight out of the bowl.
 You need pretty much the entire batch of this to make a fair amount of stuffing, so I had to exercise restraint.
 But man, it was hard.
 Really, really hard.

 Recipe Notes: I highly recommend cutting the bread into 1/4″ cubes.
 Keep them tiny because they do get really crunchy.
 But if this is just for salads and such, not for stuffing, you could easily cut the pieces larger.
 The more important thing is to get them all uniform in size so that they bake evenly.
 There’s nothing worse than having some get burnt and some be undercooked.
-The bread I used was one I got at Trader Joe’s, pictured here:
+The bread I used was one I got at Trader Joe’s, pictured below.
+But any whole grain loaf of bread will work.

 - 1/4 cup olive oil